 Obviously we’d spring for the Ocean Panoramic Suite if we just had to have the best views, but we’re also especially partial to the Ocean Deluxe Terrace rooms, whose cape location makes make them feel especially private.
 Plus, they’re the only non-suite rooms to have the sleek granite soaking tubs we’d like to bathe in multiple times a day.

 The oceanfront Sisley Spa – run by the designer Parisian cosmetics brand of the same name – offers a full range of its signature Phyto-Aromatic treatments to soothe your body and mind.
+In the fitness centre, you'll find treadmills, weights, elliptical bikes, bikes, a bench and various weight machines.
+Plus, there are yoga lessons every Friday.

 A French dictionary, if you’re not entirely comfortable with your français; it’s the local language.